ItalyStrap/advanced-control-manager/readme.txt

 === Advanced Control Manager for WordPress by ItalyStrap ===
 Contributors: overclokk
 Donate link: https://italystrap.com/
-Tags: italystrap, bandwidth, bing, breadcrumbs, breadcrumb, bootstrap, carousel, css, front-end optimization, gallery, google, images, lazy load, lazy loading, local business seo, local business, local seo, media, microdata, optimize, performance, photo, post, posts, responsive, responsive design, rich snippet, schema, schema.org, seo, slider, slideshow, twitter bootstrap, widget, widgets, yahoo
+Tags: custom post widget, custom post shortcode, image & video lazy loading, twitter bootstrap carousel for gallery, popular posts
 Requires at least: 4.8
-Requires PHP: 7.0
+Requires PHP: 5.6
 Tested up to: 4.9
 Stable tag: 2.7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Make your web site more powerful with Advanced Control Manager
+Make your web site more powerful with ACM - Advanced Control Manager

-(Requires PHP 7 >= and Developers skills)
+(Requires PHP 5.6 >= and Developers skills)

-The version 2.0.0 is a new and complete rebuild of this plugin.

 == Description ==

 Always make a backup before install it and always test it in a dev enviroment.

-Make shure you have PHP 5.3 >=, better if you have PHP >= 7.0 (PHP 7 is awesome ;-) ).
+Make shure you have PHP 5.6 >=, better if you have PHP >= 7.0 (PHP 7.x is awesome ;-) ).

 If you have any trouble [open a ticket](http://wordpress.org/support/plugin/advanced-control-manager).